 St John’s RC Academy receives prestigious Unicef UK Gold Award

-St John’s RC Academy school in Perth has been awarded Gold by Unicef UK’s Rights Respecting School programme for a second time.
+St John’s RC Academy has been awarded Gold by Unicef UK’s Rights Respecting School programme for a second time.
 St John’s Academy became the first all-through school in the UK to receive the award in 2014.
 You can read the full report here.

 Unicef is the world’s leading organisation working for children and their rights.
 The Rights Respecting Schools Award is granted to schools that show commitment to promoting and realising children’s rights and encouraging adults, children and young people to respect the rights of others in school.
 Gold is the highest accolade given by Unicef UK and shows a deep and thorough commitment to children’s rights at all levels of school life.
 There are over 400 schools across England, Scotland, Northern Ireland and Wales that have received Gold.

 Headteacher of St John’s Academy, Seán Hagney, said: “We are delighted to renew our Gold Status as a Rights Respecting School, and this award from Unicef UK, underlines our focus on promoting the rights of children and young people.
 As a school community, understanding our inalienable rights helps us to better understand our role in our world as active, global citizens, and how we can make a positive difference to one another’s lives.
 I want to thank the pupils from across our nursery, primary and secondary, their parents and our staff who have contributed to achieving this prestigious award.”

 The Award recognises achievement in putting the United Nations Convention on the Rights of the Child at the heart of a school’s planning, policies and practice.
 A Rights Respecting School is a community where children’s rights are learned, taught, practised, respected, protected and promoted.